-Students to be Served: Location(s):

 (Select from All, Students with Disabilities, or Specific Student Groups) (Select from All Schools, Specific Schools, and/or Specific Grade Spans):

-All students All schools

-Select from New, Modified, or Unchanged for 2017-18 Select from New, Modified, or Unchanged for 2018-19 Select from New, Modified, or Unchanged for 2019-20 New Modified Modified
+Select from New, Modified, or Unchanged for Sel elect from New, Modified, or Unchanged for Select from New, Modified, or Unchanged for

+2017-18 20 018-19 2019-20

+New Mo 1odified Modified

-2017 7-18 Actions/Services 2018-19 Actions/Services 2019-20 Actions/Services ease the number of visits to public and ate colleges.
+2017-18 Actions/Services 2018-19 Actions/Services 2019-20 Actions/Services

+Increase the number of visits to public and private colleges.

 Increase the number of visits to public and private colleges with an emphasis on particular program visits.

 Continue to send students on field trips to public and private colleges and universities including Moreno Valley College